julianeon/julianeon/product_support.md

 - Share the ideas from these meetings with other teams.

-- Make sure the team has the knowledge and expertise to explain the technical know-how of the product and service.
+- Make sure the team has the knowledge and expertise to explain the technical aspects of your service.

 - Measure the performance of key customer support metrics.